 What Makes Them Different

-Column Five works as an extension of your team, providing whatever measure of support you need.
-Whether that’s a full-scale strategy with content production or custom AI tools to increase efficiency, they can help you scale without losing your voice or diluting your brand.
-This way, you can keep messages clear and on-brand, even as you scale up for bigger marketing campaigns.
+Column Five works as an extension of your team, providing whatever level of support you need.
+Whether you require a full-scale strategy with content production or custom AI tools to increase efficiency, they can help you scale without losing your voice or diluting your brand.

-They also have a team of experts—including designers, writers, and strategists —who know the cybersecurity industry inside and out.
-No lengthy onboarding.
-No awkward learning curve where you’re explaining basic security concepts (like Zero Trust architecture, threat modeling, or compliance frameworks).
-They jump right in because they’ve lived and breathed this stuff.
+Their team of designers, writers, and strategists knows the cybersecurity industry from the inside.
+There is no lengthy onboarding or awkward learning curve where you explain basic security concepts like Zero Trust architecture, threat modeling, or compliance frameworks.
+They start contributing from week one because they have done this work for years.

 Megawatt

-Megawatt, now part of LaunchSquad, is the place to go if you need super technical content marketing.
-Meg Scarborough built the agency in 2015 with a focus on “compliance, cybersecurity, and data protection.”
-They work with all kinds of cybersecurity companies, from Trend Micro to Snyk to Vanta and Proofpoint.
-Whether it’s cloud risk, developer tools, compliance automation, or identity security, Megawatt covers it.
+Megawatt, now part of LaunchSquad, specializes in highly technical content marketing.
+Founder Meg Scarborough built the agency in 2015 with a focus on compliance, cybersecurity, and data protection.
+They work with cybersecurity companies across the spectrum, from Trend Micro to Snyk to Vanta and Proofpoint, covering cloud risk, developer tools, compliance automation, and identity security.

-The team blends deep experience with ex-developers, DevSecOps writers, and experts in AI, big data, and everything security.
-That means you skip long onboarding and start working with people who get your products right away.
+The team combines deep domain experience with ex-developers, DevSecOps writers, and specialists in AI, big data, and security infrastructure.
+In other words, you skip lengthy onboarding and start working with people who understand your products immediately.

 Website